-What is the status of research projects in the field that are implemented by J-PAL?
+(I) Suspension of all research projects in the field implemented by J-PAL

 Many of our affiliates and invited researchers had already heard by March 9th from the J-PAL office they work with on a field project to discuss adjustments to field survey and project activities.
 Depending on the situation in each country, several offices have already taken steps to limit the exposure of subjects, surveyors, and field staff.
 For some projects, J-PAL had the week prior halted the start of new data collection or interrupted ongoing field work.
 For field work that was still continuing—mostly in areas that are not currently strongly affected—J-PAL offices took steps to ensure good hygiene and monitoring.
 Till now our focus had been to provide broad guidance to regional offices with flexibility to adapt measures to local conditions.

 By March 16th, it was clear that the much faster and wider spread of the virus, and the increased advice of our host universities and local governments necessitated the immediate halt all project activities that create contacts between staff or program implementation staff and human subjects that would not have occurred in the absence of the project.
 As I mentioned, many project activities have already been curtailed or suspended already.
 All survey activities at J-PAL offices on remaining projects were halted on Tuesday, March 17th AM (local time zones).
 Field staff had up to Thursday, March 19th PM (local time zones) to hand in all materials.
 J-PAL research staff is actively work with primary investigators (PIs) to determine if survey work can be shifted to online or phone surveys.
 Work that can be done from home by RAs continues.